esl/MongooseIM/doc/MongooseIM/mod_muc_log.md

 ### Module Description
-A logging submodule for [[mod_muc]].
+A logging submodule for [mod_muc](mod_muc.md).
 Is must be explicitly configured to work.
 It writes room-related information (configuration) and events (messages, presences) to files on disk.

 ### Options